 Brad Vetter: graphic designer, letterpress printer and occasional maker of great things

 After Hatch, Brad became an independent printer and designer under the mantle Brad Vetter Design.
-Bouncing between 18th and 21st century technology and techniques, he continues to hand print rock-and-roll posters while also adding more digital design to his repertoire.
-Brad frequently lectures and hosts workshops throughout the US as well as teaching college-level design classes.
+Bouncing between antique letterpress equipment and contemporary technologies, he continues to hand print rock-and-roll posters while also adding some digital design to his repertoire.
+Recent poster clients include Mumford & Sons, Van Morrison and Chris Stapleton just to name a few.
+His letterpress inspired labels also adore every bottle of Signal Ridge Vineyard wine.
+Brad frequently lectures and hosts workshops throughout the US on his unique techniques and processes.
 His print work has been shown in such notable venues as the San Francisco MoMA, Massachusetts Museum of Contemporary Art, Columbia College Center for Book and Paper, and the Danish Museum of Media.

 Select Client List: